Frenchville, Maine

-Frenchville (French: Ville Française) is a town in Aroostook County, Maine, United States.
+Frenchville is a town in Aroostook County, Maine, United States.
 The population was 1,052 at the 2020 census.

-79.3 percent of Frenchville residents are habitual speakers of French, aided by its proximity to French-speaking Quebec and New Brunswick in Canada.
+A total of 79.3 percent of Frenchville residents are regular speakers of French, aided by its proximity to French-speaking Quebec and New Brunswick in Canada.
 Among younger generations, English and "Valley French," a combination of English and French, are preferred.

 The town is home to the general aviation airport Northern Aroostook Regional Airport, Frenchville Railroad Station and Water Tank, and Corriveau Mill.

 Geography

 According to the United States Census Bureau, the town has a total area of 29.17 sqmi, of which 28.71 sqmi is land and 0.46 sqmi is water.
 The town lies on the south bank of the Saint John River, which forms the international boundary between Maine and New Brunswick, Canada.